201flaviosilva/Impacto/README.md

 ```

-For more information about the Impacto API, please check the [Wiki](https://github.com/201flaviosilva/Impacto/wiki) or check the examples.
+For more information about the Impacto API, please check the Doc or check the examples.